Ha-L0/Ha-L0.github.io/_posts/2022-01-20-[H4]-PG-VULNHUB-wpwn.md

 [+] Elapsed time: 00:00:04
 ```
 If we have a closer look at the output we see that the plugin `social warfare 3.5.2` is used.
-Searching for an exploit using `searchsploit` reveals the installed version is vulnerable to an `rce`.
+Searching for an exploit using `searchsploit` reveals that the installed version is vulnerable to an `rce`.

 ```bash
 $ searchsploit social warfare